weisJ/jsvg/README.md

 This library aims to be as lightweight as possible.
 Generally JSVG uses ~50% less memory than svgSalamander and ~98% less than Batik.

+JSVG is used by the [Jetbrains IDEA IDE](https://github.com/JetBrains/intellij-community) suite for rendering their interface icons.

 ## How to use

 The library is available on maven central: